-When the borrower When the borrower is unable to
+Impaired financial When the borrower When the borrower is unable to

-meet one or more of the following
+instruments delays more than 90 meet one or more of the following

-criteria, indicating that the borrower
+days from the payment criteria, indicating that the borrower

-is experiencing significant financial
+of his contractual is experiencing significant financial

 installments difficulty.

 -The death or incapacity of the

 borrower.

 -The borrower's financial default.

 -Initiate scheduling as a result of the

 deterioration of the borrower's credit

 capacity.

 -Non-compliance with financial

 commitments.

 -Disappearance of the active market

 for the financial asset or one of the

 borrower's financial instruments due

 to financial difficulties.

 -Granting lenders privileges related

 to the financial difficulty of the

 borrower, which was not granted

 under normal circumstances.

--The possibility that the borrower
+-The probability that the borrower

 will enter bankruptcy or

 restructuring due to financial

 difficulties.

 - If the borrower's financial assets

 are purchased at a significant

 discount that reflects the credit

 losses incurred.

-When the borrower delays more than 90 days from the payment of his contractual installments

-^{} According to the circular issued by Central Bank of Egypt on December 14, 2021 regarding the temporary amendment of the treatment of non-performing loans to small and medium companies, according to the instructions of IFRS9:
+\ According to the circular issued by Central Bank of Egypt on December 14, 2021 regarding the temporary amendment of the treatment of non-performing loans to small and medium companies, according to the instructions of IFRS9: